trannolis/jfk_atms/README.md

 Afterwards, it is suggested to run `python3 app.py`.
 When a working version of the website for jfk_atm is available, it would be suggested to navigate to `localhost:8000`

+# Make Targets

+### prod

+Manages commits for the projects to ensure effective deployment of relevant servers.

+### tests

+Runs tests pertaining to the code to ensure that it compiles and formats correctly

+### dev_env

+Ensures that the terminal is situated with the correct files to have the appropriate development environment for the project

+### docs

+Ensures that the terminal starts in the correct directory to run relevant functions of the ATC

 # Requirements

 ## Glossary